History

 • Very first “1st Overall Female” was future Olympian Mary Decker (Slaney) when she was 12 years old, in 1971.
 (1:34:02) (Famous Olympics incident: In 1984, during the 3,000meter track race, she got tangled up with Zola Budd and fell, claiming then that Budd had tripped her.)

 • Began using a helicopter to get station supplies to the summit for about 40 years.
 Starting with Life Flight, likely soon after it began service in late 1976, and then eventually Mercy.
 One time, a helicopter wasn’t available, so Daven Gray and Richard Wingate carried up two 50 lb. water containers each, from start of the Backbone, and the exertion nearly did them in.
+Mercy Air discontinued their support in 2022, so the Ski Lifts placed water bottles at the Notch water station for the runners to carry.
+In the following year, 2023, Charlie Ellingson, of the Mt.
+Baldy Lodge Restaurant, organized a water carry of about 600 16-oz bottles to the summit by about 15 volunteers, including the race director.
+In 2024, the race hopes to have helicopter support once again, this time from LA County Fire.

 • It takes 65 volunteers (half from Mt.
 Baldy and those mostly regulars) to help put on the race, plus 30 from West Valley SAR and about 10 from Mt.
 Baldy Fire.